Tony Warren: Early life

-Warren was born at 3 Wilton Avenue, Pendlebury, Lancashire.
+Warren was born in Eccles and raised at 3 Wilton Avenue, Pendlebury, Lancashire.
 He attended Clarendon Road Primary School and Eccles Grammar School.
 He trained at the Elliott-Clarke theatre school in Liverpool.
 He adopted Warren as a stage name in his early acting career.
 He became a regular on BBC Radio Children's Hour and acted in many radio plays, performing with many actors who later became household names through Coronation Street, most notably Violet Carson who played Ena Sharples and Doris Speed who played Annie Walker.

-In his memoirs, Over the Airwaves, Children's Hour producer, Trevor Hill, explains how Warren was an excitable young teenager at rehearsals, so much so that on one occasion Violet Carson warned "If that boy doesn't shut up, I'll smack his bottom!"
+In his memoirs, Over the Airwaves, Children's Hour producer Trevor Hill explains that Warren was an excitable young teenager at rehearsals, so much so that on one occasion Violet Carson warned, "If that boy doesn't shut up, I'll smack his bottom!"
 During a later unexpected transmission break from London while performing at the Leeds studio, Carson played and sang to the children a dialect song called "Bowtons Yard" in which the storyteller speaks about his neighbours.
-Starting at Number 1 and ending at Number 12, the storyteller describes each person in turn and Warren later admitted this is what gave him the inspiration for Coronation Street.
+Starting at Number 1 and ending at Number 12, the storyteller describes each person in turn and Warren later said that this was what gave him the inspiration for Coronation Street.

 Career

 Warren acted on stage and in several early ITV Plays of the Week.

-According to BBC producer Olive Shapley who had worked with Warren on Children's Hour, the idea for Florizel Street (which became Coronation Street) came to him late one night in 1959 while they were returning to Manchester by train.
+According to BBC producer Olive Shapley, who had worked with Warren on Children's Hour, the idea for Florizel Street (which became Coronation Street) came to him late one night in 1959 while they were returning to Manchester by train.
 Shapley recalled:

 In 1960, Harry Elton at Granada commissioned a script from Warren for a show about "a street out there".
 Warren wrote all 13 episodes of the serial that ITV initially decided to air.
-When the show became a success, as creator of the show, he continued to write scripts until 1968, after which he moved on to other fields.
-However, he continued to write occasional scripts until the late-1970s.
+When the show became a success, as creator of the show he continued to write scripts until 1968, after which he moved on to other fields.
+However, he continued to write occasional scripts until the late 1970s.
 He was also retained by ITV Studios as a consultant to Coronation Street.
 "Created by Tony Warren" appears in the closing credits of every Coronation Street episode to this day.

-Warren made a cameo appearance in the 50th anniversary live episode of Coronation Street in December 2010.
+Warren made a cameo appearance in the 50th-anniversary live episode of Coronation Street in December 2010.
 He was played by David Dawson in the BBC drama The Road to Coronation Street in September that year.

 In the 1990s he wrote a series of critically acclaimed novels: The Lights of Manchester (1991), Foot of the Rainbow (1993), Behind Closed Doors (1995) and Full Steam Ahead (1998).

 He was the subject of a This Is Your Life television programme on 11 October 1995.